opensearch-project/documentation-website/_observability-plugin/trace/trace-analytics-jaeger.md

 ## Data ingestion requirements

-To use trace analytics with Jaeger data, you need to configure error capability for use with trace analytics.
+To use trace analytics with Jaeger data, you need to configure error capability.

 Jaeger data that is ingested for OpenSearch needs to have the environment variable `ES_TAGS_AS_FIELDS_ALL` set to `true` for errors.
 If data is not ingested in this format it will not work for errors and error data will not be available for traces in trace analytics with OpenSearch.